encord-team/encord-client-python/docs/source/tutorials/projects.rst

             True  # False if unsuccessful

 .. note::
-    You need to be the Admin of the datasets that you want to add to the project.
+    You need to be an admin of the datasets that you want to add.

 .. note::
-    :meth:`add_datasets() <.EncordClientProject.add_datasets>` throws errors when not able to add datasets to projects.
+    :meth:`add_datasets() <.EncordClientProject.add_datasets>` will throw an error if it is unable to add a dataset to a project.
     See the doc-string documentation for further details.

 Removing datasets from a project
 --------------------------------

 You can remove existing datasets from a project, using the dataset ``<dataset_hash>`` for every dataset which needs to be removed.
-To get those hashes, you can follow the :ref:`tutorials/datasets:Listing existing datasets`.
+To get those hashes, you can follow the example in :ref:`tutorials/datasets:Listing existing datasets`.

 .. tabs::